 John Manoogian II

-John Manoogian II earned his bachelor’s degree in Product /Industrial Design from Michigan State University, a Bachelor of Science in Transportation Design from Art Center College of Design and an MBA from Oakland University in Michigan .
-He also completed the Columbia University Senior Executive Program in New York City.
+John Manoogian II has a BA Product /Industrial Design from Michigan State University, a BS Transportation Design, Art Center College of Design and an MBA, Oakland University.

-Manoogian began his professional career as a designer and clay sculptor at the Ford Motor Company.
-In 1976, Manoogian joined General Motors as a Creative Designer in the Oldsmobile Exterior Studio.
-Subsequently, he served as Assistant Chief Designer for Cadillac, Saturn and Pontiac Exteriors before becoming Chief Designer Pontiac Exteriors responsible for Grand Prix and Grand Am.
-He then went on to become Chief Designer for the exteriors of the Buick Lucerne, Chevrolet Impala and the Cadillac DTS.
+Manoogian began his professional career as a designer/ clay sculptor for Ford Motor Company.
+Manoogian then joined General Motors Design in the Oldsmobile Studio.
+Subsequently, he served as Assistant Chief Designer Exteriors for Cadillac, Saturn and Pontiac, before becoming Chief Designer Pontiac Exteriors, responsible for 1996 Grand Prix and the Interior/ Exterior for the 2004 Grand Prix along with the 1992,'98 Grand Am Exterior Design.
+He was Chief Designer for the Exteriors of the Buick Lucerne, Chevrolet Impala and the Cadillac DTS.

-Manoogian’s most recent and final assignment at GM was Director of Exterior Design for Cadillac, where he was responsible for the award winning 2008 CTS sedan, the Best Concept Car Design Award winning CTS Coupe show car and production vehicle, the CTS sport wagon and the V varients of the CTS lineup.
-He was also responsible for the 2009 USA Presidential Limousine.
+Manoogian’s final assignment at GM Design was Director of Exterior Design for Cadillac, where he was responsible for the award winning 2008 CTS Sedan,Wagon and the CTS Coupe which won the Best Concept Car Design Award, along with the 'V' varients of the CTS lineup.
+He was also responsible for the 2006 and 2009 USA Presidential Limousines.